moamahfouz/moamahfouz/README.md

 ### 📫 have a project?

-Lets sculled a meeting to discus your needs.
+Let's sculled a meeting to discuss your needs.

 <a href="mailto: contact@moamahfouz.com">Send me an email</a>